inmate302/TestiCLGO/README.md

 Because GUI apps are **BLOAT**.
 Just kidding.
 Ever since changing fully to linux I have spent a fair amount of time in the terminal and enjoyed many TUI apps.
-So if you live in the terminal and need a controller tested this is the app for you.
+So if you live in the terminal and need a controller tested this might be the app for you.

 What's new?
 ===============